Before starting School

 Give your child plenty of opportunities to draw pictures with pencils, crayons etc. This will help your child’s pencil grip and pencil control.
 It is a good idea to write his/her name on each drawing to help with name recognition.

 For Foundation Stage children, homework will constitute of; home reading activities, learning phonics, some basic number work and the Whole School Homework.
 Parents will be able to communicate with the school through daily contact and through the Reading Record Books (Reception only).

 For Key Stage 1 (Years 1 and 2) Homework activities, in addition to reading every night, might include:-

 - Spellings; phonic work; writing activities; word games

 - Maths activities might include:- number bonds/number facts; number games

 Children in Key Stage 2 will keep a homework diary, and time will be set aside to discuss the homework to be done, and to fill in the homework diary for the following week.
 The diary will detail the date and task set.
 This information is for the child and for the parent, who should sign the diary ready for its return to school with the completed homework by the date due.
 This will indicate that parents are aware of the homework set, that it has been brought home, and that it has been completed.
-Homework will normally be linked to class work, and will form an integral part of planning.
+Homework will alternate each week following the homework policy.

 Children in Years 3 to 6 will be set tasks linked to spellings, and may have tables to learn.
 They will also be expected to read every night and to have Reading Record Books completed.
 Children may also be asked to complete unfinished work from school, which will be expected to be returned the next day.
 Where children are experiencing difficulties extra work may be sent home to help them.